mmankoff/rateLimitatingLRUCache/README.md

 Uses: A Que & Hash Function:
 --------------------------------------------------------------------------------------------------------
 - When a page gets requested, it may or may not be in memory.
+- If Node is in memory and gets referenced:
-  - If it's already stored I will need that node to detach itself and place itself at the start of my list.
+  - I need that node to detach itself and place itself at the start of my list.
-- Node is in memory and gets referenced:
-  - Node detaches and heads to the front of the bus.
 - Node isn't in memory:
   - A new node needs to be added and sent to the front of the bus but needs to also update it's new address inside the hash storage.